jcomellas/getopt/README.markdown

 Getopt for Erlang
 =================

-Command-line parsing module that uses a syntax similar to that of GNU Getopt.
+Command-line parsing module that uses a syntax similar to that of GNU *getopt*.

 Requirements